If you thought Manila's Chinese Cemetery was different, you clearly haven't made it to its abutting North Cemetery. While significant...

 Housed in a superb heritage-listed 19th-century building on the campus of the University of Santo Tomas, this museum lays claims to...

 Further north, the Seng Guan Buddhist Temple is the centre of Manila’s Buddhist community.
 It’s not pretty but it’s big.

 The interior of this place is as brightly coloured as a ripe melon and its name leaves little doubt as to what’s on offer here.
 There's...

 Chinese Cemetery information

 As in life, so it is in death for Manila’s wealthy Chinese citizens, who are buried with every modern convenience in the huge Chinese Cemetery.
-There are mausoleums with crystal chandeliers, air-con, hot and cold running water, kitchens and flushing toilets (in case the interred are caught short on the way to paradise).
+It's far from your ordinary cemetery and instead feels like a residential suburb with streets lined with mausoleums – some that feature crystal chandeliers, air-con, hot and cold running water, kitchens and flushing toilets (in case the interred are caught short on the way to paradise).

 Hire a bicycle (per hour P100) to get around the sprawling grounds and consider hiring a guide for access to the best tombs.
 Tour guide Ivan Man Dy of Old Manila Walks does an excellent Chinese Cemetery tour.

 To get here take the LRT to Abad Santos then walk or take a tricycle (P25) to the south entrance.
 While you're out this way, you can also visit the offbeat North Cemetery .